ukatc/camera-calibration/README.md

 ### Tests

-Tests are performed using pytest, which is included in the packages's `requirements.txt`.
+Tests are performed using [pytest](https://docs.pytest.org/en/latest/).
 They can be run from the package's directory with the `pytest` command

+### Code style

+This package uses [Black](https://black.readthedocs.io/en/stable/index.html) formatting.
+It is advisable to configure the formatter to run automatically, following either its IDE or version control integration guide.

-## Versioning
+### Versioning

 This package uses [semantic versioning](https://semver.org/).

+Package version number is stored [here](camera_calibration/__version__.py).